cheery/lever/README.md

         restricts release of 1.0.0
     TACTIC: Provide downloadable win32 binary.
     TACTIC: Plow the way out for SteamOS distributions.
+    STRATEGY: Implement documentation system
+        restricts release of 0.10.0
+    TACTIC: Form something like a text processor.
+Bit like TeX Reuse the TeX syntax that has proven to be work?
+        Support conditional inclusion of notes into docs.
+        Put todo! messages dump into the console during docs compiling.
+        Provide support to inject details from reference manual into the runtime.

 Long term mission of Lever is to prove the large scale viability of dynamic languages, and to evolve to remain as an always fresh programming environment.